Mark Chapman (broadcaster): Broadcasting career

-Chapman began his career in 1996 as a continuity announcer on BBC Television, primarily working on BBC Two, before becoming the cricket correspondent for BBC North East radio.
+Chapman began his career in 1996 as a continuity announcer on BBC Television, primarily working on BBC One and BBC Two, before becoming the cricket correspondent for BBC North East radio.

-Chapman then joined BBC Radio 1 as a Newsbeat sportsreader working on Sara Cox's show and later on Scott Mills's show, where he was nicknamed Chappers, before joining BBC Radio 5 Live to host 5 live Sport on Monday evenings in 2010.
+Chapman then joined BBC Radio 1 as a Newsbeat sportsreader working on Sara Cox's show and later on Scott Mills's show, where he was nicknamed Chappers, before joining BBC Radio 5 Live to host 5 Live Sport on Monday evenings in 2010.
 Between 2009 and 2013, Chapman was the main stand in presenter on Final Score, Match of the Day 2 and other BBC Sport programmes as well as co-hosting Pardon The Interruption and live football events on ESPN.
-Following the departure of Colin Murray, Chapman became the main host of Match of the Day 2 in August 2013, and also became the main host of the BBC's coverage of Rugby League that year.
+Following the departure of Colin Murray, Chapman became the main host of Match of the Day 2 in August 2013.
+2013 also saw Chapman promoted to BBC Sport' chief rugby league presenter ahead of the 2013 Rugby League World Cup, fronting the BBC's coverage of the tournament.

+For the London 2012 Olympics, Chapman broadcast daily on BBC Radio 5 Live with Victoria Derbyshire, covering that morning's action.
+For the Rio 2016 Games, Chapman again presented coverage on 5 Live, as well presenting television coverage for the BBC each evening with Clare Balding.
+For the delayed Tokyo 2020 Olympics, Chapman presented Olympic Breakfast with Rachel Burden on 5 Live.
+For the Paris 2024 Olympics, Chapman hosted coverage on 5 Live throughout the afternoon from Paris, as well as presenting a nightly TV highlights show with Isa Guha.

+At the Glasgow 2014 Commonwealth Games, Chapman presented a nightly highlights show with Clare Balding for the BBC.

-In August 2016, Chapman replaced Mark Pougatch as the main presenter of 5 live Sport on Saturday afternoons, and he continues to host the Monday evening edition of the programme alongside other midweek shows.
+In August 2016, Chapman replaced Mark Pougatch as the main presenter of 5 Live Sport on Saturday afternoons, and he continues to host the Monday evening edition of the programme alongside other midweek shows.
 In 2016, he became the presenter of The NFL Show and NFL This Week, with Osi Umenyiora and Jason Bell.
 He left the show in November 2020.
+In 2017, he fronted BBC's coverage of the 2017 Rugby League World Cup.

 In May 2022, in addition to his work with the BBC, it was announced that Chapman had joined Sky Sports to present its coverage of the Carabao Cup.

+In September 2022, Chapman was announced as the BBC's main presenter for the 2021 Rugby League World Cup, fronting the coverage for a third consecutive tournament.

 Career

-Chapman's became Chair of the Board for the Manchester Originals cricket team for The Hundred in July 2021.
+Chapman became Chair of the Board for the Manchester Originals cricket team for The Hundred in July 2021.

 In November 2022, Chapman extended his sports portfolio to become Non-Executive Director at Vanarama National League team, Altrincham Football Club.